 The Pelican Island corridor between Sebastian and Wabasso is residential pads, marina overflow, and lagoon-side storage.
 We handle shore-power inlets, lagoon-thunderstorm roof seams, and slide-rail re-clip work on the boater-RVer combo rigs that anchor there.

-The Pelican Island NWR corridor between Sebastian and Wabasso brings steady boater-RVer combo work, and the refuge's history as the first unit in the National Wildlife Refuge System is documented at the U.S. Fish & Wildlife Service Pelican Island page.
+Along the Pelican Island stretch between Sebastian and Wabasso we see a steady run of boat-and-RV combo rigs; the refuge's standing as the first unit ever in the national system is documented at the U.S. Fish & Wildlife Service Pelican Island page.

 Includes